Pinching and Pruning bedding plants

 Every time we remove a terminal bud, we prevent the plant from flowering for a number of days or weeks, depending on the plant.
 So, ideally, pinching out must be carried out in the early stages of plant growth so that we can get the job done and then leave the plant to produce its flowers on the new stems we have encouraged.
 A good plant nursery will do the job of pinching out at least the original terminal bud before the plants go on sale but this job is highly labour-intensive and in these days of cheap, intensive production, you might find that the plants you buy haven't been pinched.

-Here's a trailing petunia demonstrating quite well the difference between a plant that has been pinched just once and one that has been pinched back several times.
+Below is a trailing petunia demonstrating quite well the difference between a plant that has been pinched just once and one that has been pinched back several times.
 In the plant on the left, all the flowers are concentrated at the end of the stems.
 The plant on the right has been pinched back in the early stages to produce even growth and flowers throughout.

 The first pinching out takes place on the main, central stem.
 Go back to the next set of side shoots and with your thumb and forefinger, simply sever the stem just above the side shoots.
 If the plant has become too tall, you can go back to the second set of shoots.
 When the side shoots have produced stems which have side shoots of their own, repeat the process on each of the stems and so on until you have the shape you want.

 If you've bought your bedding plants in flower as many of us do, you might have to bite the bullet and remove the flowering stem back to the next two lateral shoots in order to get a nicer plant with more flowers later on.
-The picture on the left shows the leggy trailing petunia pictured above after it has been pinched back.
+The picture below shows the leggy trailing petunia pictured above after it has been pinched back.
 Okay so we've lost the flowers but, with good, even light, this plant will start to produce side shoots and will be looking a lot better in a few weeks time.

 Take care when you are pinching out that the plants you are pinching aren't showing any signs of disease.
 If your plant has picked up a fungal infection or is being attacked by aphids, you can still save it by pinching diseased plant material and treating for aphids but, in this case, you run the risk of passing the disease onto healthy plants through the wounds you create so you need to wash your hands between pinching.